 But, not everyone observes that moment.
 And everyone has a unique way of grieving and mourning for lost loved ones.
 A lot of people find comfort in listening to music.
 It can be a way to feel connected to loved ones.
-Here, we’ll talk about some songs you can listen to in the spirit of Memorial Day.
+Here, we’ll talk about some Memorial Day songs you can listen to in the spirit of the holiday.

 Best Rock Songs for Memorial Day